cosmology-finance/coding-challenge/README.md

 ## instructions

 You'll be working in `./packages/app`.
-The goal is to convert what is currently a static file, `./packages/app/data/asset-list.ts`, into a mobx store.
+The goal is to use mobx stores and display the data in a user interface.
 ## Data

 We'll be using https://mobx.js.org/

-* `./packages/app/data/asset-list.ts` should be genesis state for a mobx store
+* `./packages/app/data/asset-list.ts` should be genesis state for a mobx store.

-### mobx asset methods
+### mobx `Asset` store methods

 * `addAsset(asset: ChainCoin)`